As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you.

 3. Chiang Mai, Thailand

 Thailands ‘Rose of the North‘ has every activity on your Thai bucket list, from cooking classes and massages to Muay Thai fights and water parks.
-This is why Chiang Mai was my favourite destination on my backpacking trip around South East Asia and my top budget travel pick for 2020.
+This is why Chiang Mai was my favourite destination on my backpacking trip around South East Asia, planning a trip there for the end of 2021 is definitely a good idea.

 Chiang Mai also has plenty of day trips including a number of ethical elephant sanctuaries and easy access to spend a day or two with the hill tribes.